 Erik Pelton® has been making trademarks bloom since 1999® as the founder of Erik M. Pelton & Associates®, a boutique trademark law firm in Falls Church, Virginia.
-The firm has registered more than 2,800 U.S. trademarks for clients and has represented hundreds of parties in trademark disputes.
-In 2018, Erik launched the Tricks of the Trade(mark)® podcast.
+The firm has registered more than 3,000 U.S. trademarks for clients and has represented hundreds of parties in trademark disputes.
+In December, Erik celebrated 20 years since the launch of the firm and filing of his first trademark application.

 Past issues of Top Trademark Trends: